silverstripeltd/silverstripe-discoverer-elastic-enterprise/README.md

 As mentioned above, this module serves as an "adaptor provider" for Discoverer.
 Besides the installation steps and environment variables above, you shouldn't really be interacting with this module in your code.

+## Feature support

+Spelling suggestions are supported using [App Search's Elasticsearch Search API](https://www.elastic.co/guide/en/app-search/8.17/elasticsearch-search-api-reference.html) (that's a lot of search) which is available on >=8.5 of Elasticsearch.